asterizk/pws-extractor/README.md

 ## 🌦️ Features

 - **Dynamic display** in the macOS menu bar:
+- **Clickable submenu link** to open your PWS dashboard on Weather Underground

   - ⛆ `precipTotal` (accumulated rainfall today) shows if it's raining
   - 🌡️ `temp` and dew point with a comfort emoji if it's not raining
 - **Emoji-based comfort indicator** based on dew point: